Probability Distributions Introduction

 March 29, 2018

-The probability density is computed by dividing the fraction of samples in each bin by the bin width, Δx: PDF = m / (N Δx).
-This is plotted in Figure 3.5a as a line graph.
-The PDF can be normalized further by plotting it vs. the number of standard deviations from the mean, z = (x – μ) /σ, as shown in Figure 3.5b.
 These are called sample PDFs.
-The true PDF is found in the limit as N → ∞ and the number of bins → ∞ (with the bin sizes becoming infinitesimal).
+The true PDF is found in the limit as N approaches infinity and the number of bins approaches infinity (with the bin sizes becoming infinitesimal).
 In either case, the area under the PDF curve is 1.

-The following lessons examine the PDFs for some ideal statistical distributions.
-For these distributions, the PDF can be described as a continuous function of the amplitude, x, and plays a significant role in understanding random vibration analysis.
+The following lessons examine the PDF for ideal statistical distributions.
+For these distributions, we can describe the PDF as a continuous function of the amplitude, x.
+It plays a significant role in understanding random vibration analysis.